-- a) For can pumps check all vent connections for complete filling of the pump.
-The venting procedure can take from 10 minutes up to 2 hours, depending on the kind of fluid. - b) Check the direction of rotation of the pump (Coupling spacer dismantled).
-Should be counter clockwise when viewed from the driver end - The pump rotor and the shaft seal must be in correct axial position. - d) Check the readiness of all auxiliary systems (seal sys., lubrication system etc.,) for startup. - e) All pipe work, including the internal and the auxiliary pipe work, must be connected correctly and must be absolutely tight.
+- a) Pumps with the enclosing tubes and oil-lubed bearings must be filled with the proper lubricant to avoid running dry and to guarantee acceptable performance of the pump.
+A separate oil tank is attached to the pump (see detail in section 5.2.2). - b) For can pumps check all vent connections for complete filling of the pump.
+The venting procedure can take from 10 minutes up to 2 hours, depending on the kind of fluid. - c) Check the direction of rotation of the pump (Coupling spacer dismantled).
+Should be counter clockwise when viewed from the driver end. - d) The pump rotor and the shaft seal must be in correct axial position. - e) Check the readiness of all auxiliary systems (seal sys., lubrication system etc.,) for startup. - f) All pipe work, including the internal and the auxiliary pipe work, must be connected correctly and must be absolutely tight.
 Check the tightness of all connections of the auxiliary pipe work.
-The suction valve must be open, the discharge valve shall be closed or partially open as required. - f) Turn the pump by hand, if required with the help of a lever, to check the free rotation of the rotor.
+The suction valve must be open, the discharge valve shall be closed or partially open as required. - g) Turn the pump by hand, if required with the help of a lever, to check the free rotation of the rotor.
 The rotor must turn uniformly and noiselessly.

-- Some resistance may be felt due to the friction in the bearings and seals. - Check the readiness of the driver for startup.
+Some resistance may be felt due to the friction in the bearings and seals. - h) Check the readiness of the driver for startup.
 Refer to the manual for the driver to be sure that all precautions are in place to energize the motor.

-5.2 Pump lubricants
+5.2 Pump Lubricants

 Other than the stuffing box lubrication, mechanical seal and/or lineshaft lubrication, the pump will not require further periodic lubrication.
 On water pumps, the suction bearing on the bowl assembly should be repacked when required.
+Pumps that pump hydrocarbons or have carbon, rubber, epoxy or Teflon suction bearings do not have the suction bearings packed.
 If the pump will be started after a longer storage period, the bearings should be first flushed and cleaned by using a suitable cleaning agent.
 It is not necessary to remove the oil sprayed for short or long-term storage as this will mix up thoroughly with the lubrication oil.